Bills targeting trans youth are growing more common — and radically reshaping lives

 Loading...

-For some trans youth, the wave of new restrictions has made it significantly harder to access gender-affirming health care.
-For others, it has become virtually impossible.
+For some trans youth, proposed restrictions would make it significantly harder to access gender-affirming health care.
+For others, it would make it virtually impossible.

-In four states — Alabama, Arkansas, Arizona and Tennessee — lawmakers have enacted either a partial or total ban on access to gender-affirming care.
+In four states — Alabama, Arkansas, Arizona and Tennessee — lawmakers have enacted either a partial or total ban on access to gender-affirming care, though in Alabama and Arkansas the laws are not currently in effect due to court injunctions.
 At least 20 others have tried.

 Many of these proposals have sought to restrict anyone under the age of 18 from care that includes puberty blockers, hormone replacement therapy or transition-related surgery.
 In some of those states, health care providers now face the threat of jail time for offering gender-affirming care.